 “We affirm that the Second Person of the Blessed Trinity, the Word of God, who, in his divine nature is, from all eternity, begotten of the Father, con substantial with him, was in the fullness of time again begotten, by being born of the virgin, thus taking to himself from her maternal womb, a human nature of the same substance with hers.
 As far as the sublime mystery of the incarnation can be reflected in the natural order, the blessed virgin, under the overshadowing of the Holy Ghost, by communicating to the Second Person of the adorable Trinity, as mothers do, a true nature of the same substance with her own, thereby really and truly his mother.”

-Christ took on the “seed of Abraham” therefore Mary must have had the same human nature as Abraham.
+Therefore, Mary must have had the same human nature as Abraham.
 What nature did Abraham have?
 A fallen sinful human nature bent towards sin!
 If Mary was a sinless being, and was much more purer than the angels of God, she would not need a Savior.
 However, Luke records Mary’s own words as, “My soul doth magnify the Lord, And my spirit hath rejoiced in God my Saviour.”
 (Luke 1:46, 47).
 So yes, it is true that Jesus inherited a nature like that of Mary’s, but it wasn’t a sinless nature, but a fallen nature bent towards sin (Galatians 4:4).
 Although He had propensities toward sin, He did not have any cultivated propensities from sin like we do.
-Jesus is the only human to ever resist all temptations of sin and live a sinless life.
-He is the only being to have ever perfectly lived by faith in the Father (John 8:29; Hebrews 11:6).
+Jesus is the only human to resist all temptations of sin and live a sinless life.
+He is the only Being who ever-perfectly lives by faith in the Father (John 8:29; Hebrews 11:6).

 Did the Papacy Persecute People?